IBM/engineering-insights-composite-pattern/README.md

 In the notebook, update the global variables in the cell following `2.3 Global Variables` section.

-Replace the `sampleTextFileName1`,`sampleTextFileName2` with the name of your data file and `sampleConfigFileName` with your configuration file name.
+Replace the values for `dataFileName` variable with the name of your data file and `configFileName` with your configuration file name.

 ![](doc/source/images/update_variables.png)

+#### Fix-up sheet names in the excel data file

+The data for the different artifacts are on different sheets of the excel file.
+If you use your own naming convention for the excel sheet names, update the global variables in the cell following `2.3 Global Variables` section in the notebook.
+Replace the values for `requirements_sheet_name`,`defects_sheet_name` and `testcases_sheet_name` with the corresponding sheet names in the data excel file.

-## 5. Update the notebook with service credentials
+## 6. Update the notebook with service credentials

 #### Add the Watson Natural Language Understanding credentials to the notebook
 Select the cell below `2.1 Add your service credentials from Bluemix for the Watson services` section in the notebook to update the credentials for Watson Natural Langauage Understanding.